I Am God (novel)

-I Am God, originally published as Sono Dio, is an Italian novel by Giacomo Sartori about the Islamo-Christian God falling in love with a mortal woman.
+I Am God, originally published as Sono Dio, is an Italian novel by Giacomo Sartori about the Abrahamic God falling in love with a mortal woman.
 First published in 2016 and translated into English by Frederika Randall in 2019, it was a critical and commercial success.

 Plot

 I Am God opens with God beginning to keep a journal about his view on modern society, and in particular his infatuation with Daphne, a young geneticist.
 Daphne, an atheist post-punk and anti-Catholic activist, attracts God's attention although he fails to understand why.
 Much of the book is epistolary, with God as a first-person narrator through his journal, discussing his thoughts on a humanity he finds unsatisfying; language is recent to him, as the God of the novel has mostly disclaimed and damned humanity on the basis of thinking human language and thought to be evil.
 The plot also features a love triangle between Daphne, God, and her mortal boyfriend Giovanni, an alcoholic and sexually uninhibited paleontologist.

 The God of I Am God has been characterized as neurotic, garrulous, and overly verbose.
 He also holds conservative views on matters of gender and sexuality, being called "half heteronormative deity, half embarrassing uncle" by Martin Riker of The New York Times.